ngram-lab/al-folio/_pages/seminar.md

 As stated in the introductory session, for this course please aim for at least an hour of reading per paper.

-I (Brendan) might advise a multiple passes through the paper.
-For example,  (1) Read the abstract and quickly skim through the paper, to get a feel for what they did overall, and what the major resesarch questions are that they are intending to address.
-For typical experimentally-driven NLP papers, that includes looking through major results tables or analyses.
+I (Brendan) usually advise reading via multiple passes through the paper.
+For example:  (1) Read the abstract and quickly skim through the rest of the paper, to get a feel for what they did overall, and what the major resesarch questions are that they are intending to address.
+For typical experimentally-driven or empirical NLP papers, this includes seeing what all the tables and figures are.
 (2) Do a moderately deep read, taking notes on terminology, concepts, or various details you want to come back to.
-(3) Go deeper on parts that you'd like to understand better, possibly including looking up previous work and such that is necessary to understand the main.
+(3) Go deeper on parts that you'd like to understand better, possibly including looking up previous work and such that is necessary to understand the main things you want to learn.

-The important thing is to NOT start with a deep read, which can bog you down and cause you to spend too much time on less important details (or
+The important thing is to NOT start with a deep read, which can bog you down and cause you to spend too much time on less important details.

 ### Other course details